 The 2006 Grassi Cabernet Sauvignon includes 9% Cabernet Franc and 9% Merlot.
 The wine has great color – it is dark ruby in the glass.
 This is a wine that has a powerful, rich always evolving bouquet; a wine that does well with decanting.
 The nose shows spices including clove and cinnamon, black licorice, anis, sage, vanilla and a perfume-driven note of lavender.
 The wine is nicely balanced and structured with a soft rounded mouth feel.
 It has a palate that shows additional notes of black licorice, cassis and deep dark fruits.
 The finish shows smooth, rounded, and slightly dusty tannins.
 With its nice acidity and flavor profile, this is an excellent food wine.

 In late 2008 the Wine Spectator featured a number of “hot new” Napa based Cabernet Sauvignon producers.
 Grassi was included in this select list; of note is their wine was the most affordable priced of any of the producers listed in the article.

 Grassi donates 1% of their total gross profits to an organization called 1% For The Planet – funds from businesses who participate in this are distributed to organizations protecting the environment worldwide.
 This organization was formed by Yvon Chouinard, founder of Patagonia, and his business partner Craig Mathews, owner of Blue Ribbon Flies (fishing equipment manufacturer).
 Grassi is one of the few Napa wineries to participate in this program.

-You can find their wines locally at CalWine and Backroom Wines in Napa.
+One can sometimes find their wines locally at Backroom Wines in Napa and Wine Country Connection in Yountville.
 They also have good distribution in New York.
+Their wines are priced quite reasonably.
 For more information and to join their mailing list visit: www.grassiwines.com